telerik/document-processing-docs/libraries/radspreadprocessing/working-with-rows-and-columns/what-is-row-column.md

 ## What is a Row?
 What is a Column?

-Rows in the document model of __RadSpreadProcessing__ are groups of cells that are on the same horizontal line.
+**Rows** in the document model of __RadSpreadProcessing__ are groups of cells that are on the same **horizontal line**.
 Each row is identified by a number.
 For example, the first row has an index 1, the second – 2 and the last – 1048576.

-Similarly, a column is a group of cells that are vertically stacked and appear on the same vertical line.
+Similarly, a **column** is a group of cells that are vertically stacked and appear on the same **vertical line**.
 Columns in __RadSpreadProcessing__ are identified by a letter or a combination of letters.
 For example, the first column is called A, the second – B and the last column is XFD.

 ##